paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

     The `"stateRootHash"` contains a hexadecimal-encoded string representing the Merkle value of the genesis block.

+- `properties` is a JSON object containing a key-value map of properties of the chain.
+  The following are examples of possible properties, although implementations are free to diverge from this list:
+  The `"ss58Format"` field is an unsigned integer indicating the designated SS58 prefix of the addresses of the chain.
+For more details see [Polkadot Accounts In-Depth](https://wiki.polkadot.network/docs/learn-account-advanced).
+  The `"tokenDecimals` field is an unsigned integer indicating the number of decimals of the native token of the chain.
+  The `"tokenSymbol"` field is a string containing the symbol of the native token of the chain.

 - `telemetryEndpoints` is an _optional_ array of objects containing the telemetry endpoints of the chain.
 Each object has the following format: